oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Firmware used to boot VM.
 Select the option that matches your operating system. * `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders. * `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
-This is the default for Oracle-provided images.</div>
+This is the default for platform images.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">BIOS</div>